ColoredCow/wordpress-init/public/wp-content/plugins/wordfence/readme.txt

 * Improvement: Reworked the reCAPTCHA implementation to trigger the token check on login/registration form submission to avoid the token expiring.
 * Fix: Widened the reCAPTCHA key fields to allow the full keys to be visible.
 * Fix: Fixed encoding of the ellipsis character when reporting malware finds.
-* Fix: Disabling the IP blacklist once again correctly clears the block cache.
+* Fix: Disabling the IP blocklist once again correctly clears the block cache.
 * Fix: Addressed an issue when outbound UDP connections are blocked where the NTP check could log an error.
 * Fix: Added handling for reCAPTCHA's JavaScript failing to load, which previously blocked logging in.
 * Fix: Fixed the functionality of the button to send 2FA grace period notifications.